USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     -   `aero7`
     seventh-generation modal CMAQ aerosol model with extensions for sea salt emissions and thermodynamics; includes a new formulation for secondary organic aerosol yields
 -   `ModCloud: [default: cloud/acm_ae6]`<a id=ModCloud></a>
     CMAQ cloud module for modeling the impacts of clouds on deposition, mixing, photolysis, and aqueous chemistry.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#612-aqueous-chemistry-scavenging-and-wet-deposition) for further information.
     -   `cloud/acm_ae6`
     ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6
     -   `cloud/acm_ae6_mp`